AmigaLabs/clib4/README.md

 The plain `libc.a` now contains also `libnet.a`, `libunix.a`.
 Socket support and floating point support are always enabled Soft float version is no longer available.

-If you want to use the shared version remember to pack your OS4 software with all CLib2 shared objects othwerwise the elf loader will try to load objects from SOBJS: and it will load newlib one.
+If you want to use the shared version remember to pack your OS4 software with all clib2 shared objects othwerwise the elf loader will try to load objects from SOBJS: and it will load newlib one.
-Don't overwrite SOBJS: files with your Clib2 files othwerise OS4 most probably will not load or you could have problems running software!
+**DON'T overwrite SOBJS: files with your Clib2 files** othwerise OS4 most probably will not load or you could have problems running software!

 ### Optimized AMCC functions